 At Adult & Teen Challenge, we are committed to utilizing the Super Thrift Store as a catalyst for change – in the lives of our students and throughout our Milwaukee community.
 We are committed to good stewardship, and we evaluate all expenses related to staffing and operating our trucks on a regular basis.

 Our organization has been incredibly blessed over the years, and we feel our Super Thrift Store is not simply a means to raise consistent support – it allows us to serve others, as well.
 We accomplish this by:

 Your donation to Super Thrift plays a vital role in transforming the lives of our residents of the Robby Dawson Home for Women and Men’s Center of Hope Campus.
-Donations can be dropped off any time during regular store hours.
+Donations can be dropped off any time during regular store hours or dropped off at any of our dropbox locations.
 To request a pick up, please fill out our online request form.

 Adult & Teen Challenge Super Thrift Store

 Milwaukee, WI 53225

 Monday – Saturday (9am to 7pm)